 Still, it's a slight shame that the Home Mini doesn't have an aux output for hooking up it directly to other speakers (without a Chromecast), so the Echo Dot still holds the advantage here.
 Amazon's rival is also naturally better for voice-ordering shopping, if that's your thing.

 So while the Home Mini wins out on visual charm, it remains to be seen whether it can topple the Echo Dot as our favourite mini smart assistant.
-We'll bring you a full review once it's available in India.
+You can buy the Google Home Mini exclusively from Flipkart for ₹4,499 and Google's added a six month Play Music subscription with each device.
+We're going to bring you a full review, till then, hang in there fellow reader.